DanielMinan/RAMP-RT/README.md

 **Intended Use**

+Intended Use

-RAMP-RT is designed for research in:
+RAMP-RT is designed for advanced research in:

-Radar signal processing and filtering
+radar signal processing and nonlinear filtering

-Machine learning classification of ballistic projectiles
+machine learning classification of ballistic projectiles

-Estimation and tracking of launch/impact points
+estimation and tracking of launch and impact points

-Dataset generation and benchmarking in counter-battery radar applications
+benchmarking of counter-battery radar algorithms

+fusion of kinematic and RCS-based features

-Example applications
+Example Applications

-Training and validation of classifiers distinguishing rockets, artillery, and mortar projectiles based on estimated dynamics.
+Training and evaluating classifiers capable of distinguishing rockets, artillery shells, and mortar rounds from radar-derived features

-Benchmarking of Kalman filter variants under uncertain aerodynamic conditions.
+Benchmarking Kalman filter variants under uncertain aerodynamic conditions

-Fusion of synthetic radar detections with RCS features for integrated classification and estimation pipelines.
+Developing integrated pipelines for simultaneous classification and ballistic estimation

-]
+Supporting data-driven studies in WLR performance modeling and sensor fusion ]

 **Contact**